$0 Nigeria → Canada Express Entry Guide — Quick-Start Checklist

 Rethink your language test.
 If you tested IELTS and scored CLB 8 in one or two bands, identify which bands are holding you back and retake the test.
 Nigerian applicants generally score strongest in Reading and Writing and sometimes fall short in Speaking.
 Targeted preparation for the Speaking component — particularly the IELTS face-to-face interview format — can move you from CLB 8 to CLB 9 in a single retake.

 Pursue a Provincial Nominee Program nomination.
-A PNP nomination adds 600 points to your CRS score — effectively guaranteeing selection at the next draw.
-Ontario, British Columbia, and Alberta all run programs that do not require a prior Canadian job offer in some streams.
-PNP streams have their own score and eligibility requirements, but for a Nigerian professional in IT, healthcare, engineering, or finance, one of these streams is often a viable path.
+A PNP nomination adds 600 points to your CRS score and normally results in an ITA when the profile remains eligible.
+Some province-linked streams may not require a prior Canadian job offer, but current provincial rules control.
+PNP streams have their own score and eligibility requirements, but for a Nigerian professional in IT, healthcare, engineering, or finance, one of these streams may be a viable path.

 Target category-based draws.
 Since 2023, IRCC has run category draws for specific occupation groups (STEM, healthcare, trades) and French language proficiency.
-Category draws have had lower cutoffs than general draws — some French-language draws have cleared as low as 375.
-If you have working-level French, investing in a TEF Canada or TCF Canada test could open a category draw pathway at a much lower CRS threshold.
+Category draws can have lower cutoffs than general draws.
+If you have working-level French, investing in a TEF Canada or TCF Canada test could open a category draw pathway, subject to the current category criteria and draw thresholds.

 For Nigerian applicants who want to understand exactly how their degree, HND, NYSC, and IELTS scores translate into a CRS number — and which strategies apply to their specific profile — the Nigeria → Canada Express Entry Guide includes a complete points breakdown built around the Nigerian educational and professional landscape.